bernhardHartleb/Install-VM-Debian/README.md

 - Connect the Zybo board via the mircoUSB connector to your host PC.
 This connection powers the board and acts as console at the same time.
 - Wait until your Windows host finishes installing drivers.
 - Click on Devices -> USB -> Digilent Adept USB Device.
 This forwards the USB serial convert to the VM.
+- USB forwarding can be made automatic by adding the device in the USB configuration dialog.
 - Open gtkterm.
 - Click Configuration -> Choose /dev/ttyUSB1 at 115200 Baud.
 - Click OK.
 Press Enter a few times in the black console.